 The Court first considered whether Commissioner Shaler-Reed abused her discretion in applying the good cause requirement to this issue.
 The Court reviewed decisions in other states that have addressed this issue.
 It found three general groups of decisions.

-First, states that do not have a statute requiring blood testing upon request of a party apply their analogous version of Rule 35(a) to paternity cases.
-They require both “good cause” and notice to all parties, and leave the decision to court’s discretion.
-They generally find good cause if one of the presumptive parents controverts paternity.
+First, states that do not have a statute requiring blood testing upon request of a party apply their similar version of Rule 35(a) to paternity cases.
+They need both “good cause” and notice to all sides and leave the decision to the court’s discretion.
+They find good cause if one of the presumptive parents controverts paternity.

-A second group of cases involves jurisdictions that have adopted specific statutes requiring the court to order genetic testing in a paternity action.
-These states have found that the mandatory language in the paternity statute takes precedence over the discretion afforded a trial court generally.
+The second group of cases involves jurisdictions that have adopted specific statutes requiring the court to order genetic testing in a paternity action.
+These states have found that the mandatory language in the paternity statute takes precedence over the discretion afforded a trial court.

-A third group of court cases refuse to allow paternity testing even under a specific paternity statute.
+The third group of court cases refuses to allow paternity testing even under a particular paternity law.
 These cases refuse testing when a third party, rather than either of the presumptive parents, challenges paternity.
 In such cases, a finding of “the best interests of the child” is required before ordering a paternity blood test.

-Cases preventing mandatory testing for policy reasons don’t apply, since Wife asserts that Husband is not the biological father.
-Husband’s contention that construing the language of A.R.S. section 12-847(C) as mandatory would compel frivolous testing is misplaced here.
+Cases preventing mandatory testing for policy reasons don’t apply since Wife asserts that the Husband is not the biological father.
+The husband’s contention that construing the language of A.R.S. section 12-847(C) as mandatory would compel frivolous testing is misplaced here.

-The Court of Appeals noted that the legislature actually wrote “good cause” into the statute by creating limitations.
-The statute requires paternity testing only upon motion of a “party to the proceedings.”
-That means a motion by the mother, father, child’s best friend, public welfare official, or the state, or upon the court’s own motion.
+The Court of Appeals noted that the legislature wrote “good cause” into the statute by creating limitations.
+The law requires paternity testing only upon the motion of a “party to the proceedings.”
+That means an action by the mother, father, child’s best friend, public welfare official, or the state, or upon the court’s motion.

 By narrowing the category of who can bring a paternity proceeding, the legislature implicitly determined who has “good cause” to request mandatory paternity testing.
 A “stranger” cannot obtain mandatory paternity testing where both presumptive parents assert paternity.